 Dry needling is a technique that works well with other therapies that include chiropractic techniques, massage, and stretching.
 The concept behind the use of dry needling is to release areas of muscle tension.
 Combining dry needling with complementary therapies can go a long way towards finding long-term pain relief from a chronic condition or an issue with mobility.

-At Advanced Spinal Care in Charleston, SC, we are ready to help you connect with our chiropractor about your health issues.
+At Whiplash Pain Center in Charleston, SC, we are ready to help you connect with our chiropractor about your health issues.
 Both Dr. Shariff and Dr. Page are here to talk to you about your problems and find solutions that will provide pain relief.
 Call us today at (843) 350-5022 to schedule an appointment.